 We need to fail at times to teach us the to make the adjustments and corrections to get back on track.

 Youth league coaches don’t have to worry about your baseball win loss records.
-Your job is to develop players to reach the high school varsity team some day.
+We have a much greater and more important job than just winning.

 1. Your main objective is to win the league championship or the tournament.

 2. Your players’ only value to you is to win baseball games, otherwise the players are seen as failures.

 3. The only criterion for your team to ‘measure up’ is to win.

 4. You only pitch your #1 and #2 pitchers all the time instead of developing a deep pitching staff.

 Check out the rest of this winning-at-all-costs list here.

 Ask yourself, “How am I going to develop the most baseball players to reach high school baseball and do some baseball winning games along the way?”

 Answer: By knowing how to help improve ballplayer's game.
 If you are not a professional baseball coach then you need some help.
 A little boost.
 Learn how to plan and implement player development minded systems.
 You might even win a few games along the way.